vinloren/rsa_haskell/README.md

 The second line is saved in exp to be used for cipher / decipher, the third one is saved in 'module'.

 The second step is to fetch the input file saving it in a list of strings 'bl' long.
-This process is slightly defferent in crypt versus decrypt.
+This process is slightly different in crypt versus decrypt.
 Lets take crypt:<br>
 <b> contents <- readFile (args!!0)<br>
  handle <- openFile (args!!0) ReadMode<br>
  cont <- hGetContents handle<br>